Unconditionally secure quantum coin flipping: Relationship with the no-go proofs

 \section{Relationship with the no-go proofs}

 Currently there are many references on the no-go proofs of unconditionally secure QCF \cite{qbc121}, \cite {qi58,qbc46,qi145,qi146,qi76,qi817,qbc37,qbc54,qi246,qbc132,qbc19,qbc106,qbc112} .
-Among them, Ref. \cite{qbc121} is a review on previous results, without supplying any new proof of its own.
+Among them, Ref. \cite{qbc121} is a review on the previous results of Refs. \cite{qi817,qbc37,qbc19} (which we will discuss later in this section), without supplying any new proof of its own.
 Ref. \cite{qbc46} provided the specific cheating strategy on the protocol in Ref. \cite{qi132} only.
-Ref. \cite {qi146} is merely the specific cheating strategy on a class of cheat-sensitive protocols proposed in Ref. \cite{qi148}.
+Ref. \cite{qi146} is merely the specific cheating strategy on a class of cheat-sensitive protocols proposed in Ref. \cite {qi148}.
 The no-go proofs in Refs. \cite{qi76,qbc112} are aimed at the QCF protocols built upon QBC.
-But we already elaborated in Refs. \cite{HeJPA,HeQIP} that the no-go proofs on unconditionally secure QBC is not sufficiently general to cover all protocols.
+But we already elaborated in Refs. \cite {HeJPA,HeQIP,HeBook,HePRSA} that the no-go proofs on unconditionally secure QBC is not sufficiently general to cover all protocols.
 Refs. \cite{qbc54,qi246} studied a family of weak QCF protocols which are based on the $n$-coin-games defined in Ref. \cite{qi246}.
 Ref. \cite{qbc106} studied the attack on two specific practical QCF protocols.
 That is, they are not supposed to be general.

 The rest no-go proofs \cite{qi58,qi145,qi817,qbc37,qbc132,qbc19} were claimed to apply to all kinds of QCF protocols.
 Thus our current result seems to conflict with them, and it is natural to question which points in their reasoning do not fit our protocol.
 As each of these proofs has its own approach, it is hard to answer to them all in one common sentence.
 Therefore, we will explain below how our protocol evades these no-go proofs one by one.